+Product description

-Product description Carboline's Thermo-Lag series includes four products: Thermo-Lag E100, as an artform in buildings where fire resistance ratings are required.
+Carboline's Thermo-Lag series includes four products: Thermo-Lag E100, Thermo-Lag E100-S, Thermo-Lag 3000, and Thermo-Lag 3000-SP.
+Thermo-Lag products are two-component epoxy-based thin-film, intumescent coating products for structural steel.
+They allow the designer to express the structure as an artform in buildings where fire resistance ratings are required.
 In a fire, they soften and expand to form thick meringue-like layers, which insulate the structure and protect the steel from fire.

+Functional unit

-Functional unit The functional unit is one square meter of covered and protected substrate for a period of 60 years (the assumed average lifetime of a building).
+The functional unit is one square meter of covered and protected substrate for a period of 60 years (the assumed average lifetime of a building).

-Thermo-Lag E100-S, Thermo-Lag 3000, and Thermo-Lag 3000-SP.
-Thermoproducts for structural steel.
-They allow the designer to express the structure application and 11 recoats are required because the average life span of a building is assumed to be 60 years.
+Application and maintenance: Since Thermo-Lag products fall under the primer designation and are applied to interior architecture, a 5-year marketbased lifetime was adopted in the LCA models.
+One initial coating application and 11 recoats are required because the average life span of a building is assumed to be 60 years.
 The preferred waste management option for leftover paint is 100% incinerated.